hampelm/civic-discourse/README.md

 ### Interact

 Do you mean "get information from the website"?
 Or do you mean "Have an in-person discussion"?
-Instead,pick a more precise verb like "meet with" or "click on".
+Instead, pick a more precise verb like "meet with" or "click on".

 ### Tell the story